epam/Gepard/README.md

 #### Requirements
 * Java JDK 8.
 * Get _gepard-project-template_ zip from Github release page, and read [Gepard Users' Guide](https://github.com/epam/Gepard/wiki/Gepard-Users'-Guide) wiki page as starting point.
-* To share your experienca and ask questions, pls contact to the mainatiners, or submit an issue.
+* To share your experience and ask questions, pls contact to the maintainers, or submit an issue.
 * Get _gepard-examples_ module from Git, and see example tests and tips there.

 #### Running